-Any weight savings found as Airbus evolves the A350's structural design could be incorporated when the -800 variant arrives around a year after the debut in 2013 of the baseline -900 version.
+Any weight savings found as Airbus evolves the A350's structural design could be incorporated when the -800 variant arrives, around a year after the service debut of the baseline -900 version in 2013.

-Two areas of the A350's design that have held up production of the first aircraft - the carbonfibre fuselage's electrical structural network (ESN, which provides a return path for electrical current) and the fuselage's damage tolerance - have now been completed to enable construction to begin of A350-900 MSN001.
+Two areas of the A350's design that have held up production of the first aircraft - the carbonfibre fuselage's electrical structural network, which provides a return path for electrical current, and the fuselage's damage tolerance - have been completed to enable construction to begin of A350-900 MSN001.

 Evrard estimates that the first A350-800 would be around "aircraft 20".